YWCA of Silicon Valley Announces the Recipients of the 26th Annual Tribute to Women (TWIN) Awards

 Vicky Reader, VP of Operations, InnVision the Way Home

-Pamela Stacks, Associate VP, Graduate Studies and Research, San Jose State University
+Pamela Stacks, Ph.D., Associate VP, Graduate Studies and Research, San José State University

 Tamara Stafford, Director of Education, El Camino Hospital

-Dana Stevens, RN BSN MHA, Diector of Quality Management, Good Samaritan Hospital
+Dana K. Stevens, RN, BSN, MHA, Director of Quality Management, Good Samaritan Hospital

 Jennifer Taylor, Director, Product Management, Adobe Systems Incorporated

-Kristine Tueller, Multi Function Engineer & Science Senior Manager, Lockheed Martin Space Systems Co.
+Kristine Tueller, Multi Function Engineer & Science Senior Manager, Lockheed Martin Space Systems Company

 Linda Yoshino, Client Executive, IBM North San Jose